Company Disclosure

 Custodial account and other service fees: Our fees do not include brokerage commissions, transaction fees, and other related costs and expenses.
 You can incur certain charges imposed by custodians, third-party investment companies and other third parties.
 These include fees charged by managers, custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 Mutual funds, money market funds and ETFs also charge internal management fees, which are disclosed in the fund’s prospectus.
 These fees may include, but are not limited to, a management fee, upfront sales charges, and other fund expenses.
 Certain strategies offered by us may involve investment in mutual funds and/or ETFs.
 Load and no-load mutual funds may pay annual distribution charges, sometimes referred to as “12(b)(1) fees”.
 These 12(b)(1) fees come from fund assets, and thus indirectly from clients’ assets.
 We do not receive any compensation from these fees.
 All of these fees are in addition to the management fee you pay us.
 You should review all fees charged to fully understand the total amount of fees you will pay.
 Services similar to those offered by us are available elsewhere for more or less than the amounts we charge.
 Our brokerage practices are discussed in more detail under Item 12.

 Additional compensation: FFA’s IARs registered as representatives of TWS and/or as agents of FFI may receive additional compensation from the sale of various securities or insurance products, respectively.
-This presents a conflict of interest and gives IARs incentive to recommend investment products based on the compensation received, rather than on a client’s needs.
+This presents a conflict of interest and gives IARs an incentive to recommend investment products based on the compensation received, rather than on a client’s needs.
 FFA has procedures in place to ensure that any recommendations made by such IARs are in the best interest of clients.
 See disclosures below in Item 10 more detail.

 Pension Consulting Services Fee